Gozala/workspace/pages/w3 accounting.md

   > **the system of recording and summarizing business and financial transactions and analyzing, verifying, and reporting the results**
 - To put it differently I think all of the **mutable state** in the system should be addressed using [[did:key]] identifiers that correspond to an account.
 Doing this has following benefits:
 	- Addressing by [[did:key]] implies corresponding **private key** holder or their delegate can mutate the state.
 	- There is no hierarchy!
 Which simplifies things a lot.
-Fo example consider concurrent writes to `did:key:zAlice:/home/pictures` and `did:key:zAlice/home/pictures/public`
+Fo example consider concurrent writes to `did:key:zAlice:/home/pictures` and `did:key:zAlice/home/pictures/public` what happens when one writer writes `did:key:zAlice/home/pictures/public/cat.png` and the other writers `did:key:zAlice/home/pictures/public`